 Her most notable roles are Lucinda Cavender, the vampire witch in the horror comedy film The Midnight Hour and the flamboyant and outspoken Doreen Jackson on the NBC soap opera, Generations.

-“The thing with Generations, was that even before we aired people were saying we were cancelled!
-I went and talked to the NAACP to try and have them give us a special award or acknowledgement, because at that time the IMAGE Awards did not recognize daytime programming…
+“The thing with Generations was that even before we aired people were saying we were canceled!
+I went and talked to the NAACP to try and have them give us a special award or acknowledgment, because at that time the IMAGE Awards did not recognize daytime programming…

 Kristoff St John and Jonelle Allen.